 Good SEO is not dependent on just a single factor.
-It works in combination with the other ranking factors to lead to better rankings.
+It works in combination with the other ranking factors, like using an alt text in images, to lead to better rankings.
 Remember that even the most optimized content will not rank highly if it does not answer questions meaningfully and creatively.

 Target Relevant Keywords

 Keywords connect your content with people looking for answers on the subject.
 However, not all keywords are created equal.
 With conversion as the main metric, some keywords work better than others.
 This is because different keywords represent different levels of intent and interest.